wallarm/product-documentation/docs/2.18/admin-en/installation-kong-en.md

 !!! info
     Skip this step if you installed postanalytics on a separate server as you already have your postanalytics configured.

 The amount of memory determines the quality of work of the statistical algorithms.

-For production environments, it is recommended to have larger amount of memory.
-For example, if the server has 32 GB of memory, the recommended allocation size is 24 GB.
-If testing the Wallarm node or having a small server size, the lower amount can be enough.
+Learn more about amount of required resources [here](../admin-en/configuration-guides/allocate-resources-for-node.md).
+Note that for testing environments you can allocate lower resources than for the production ones.

 **Allocate the operating memory size for Tarantool:**